ariannaravera/pyqt5-app-template/README.md

 1. Create a virtual environment for your code, in the terminal:

   `conda create --name name_of_venv`

-2. Once the venv is created, activate it:

-  `conda activate name_of_venv`

-3. Clone this git repository.
+2. Clone this git repository.
 Open the terminal where you want to put the App code (eg. Desktop):

   `git clone https://github.com/ariannaravera/pyqt5-app-template.git`

 Now you have the pyqt5-app-template folder into the chosen directory (eg. Desktop/pyqt5-app-template)

-4. Open the terminal within the VLabApp, activate your venv and install the libraries running:
+3. Open the terminal within the pyqt5-app-template folder, activate your venv and install the libraries running:

-  `conda install qt`
+  `conda activate name_of_venv`
   `pip install -r requirements.txt`

-  (If you have troubles with pyqt, try to install this and then the requirements.txt again:
+  (If you have troubles with pyqt, try to install if in this way:
   `pip install pyqt5 --config-settings --confirm-license= --verbose`)

-Now you have everything you need to use the Application!
+Now you have everything you need!

-5. To open the application, run:
+4. To open the application, run:

   `python3 master.py`